 Elizabeth Vicary, photography graduate

 The Photography BA (Top-up) course opens up a number of job roles in the photography and creative industries, enabling you to pursue a career in magazines or newspapers, editorial or freelance photography, archive work, photo libraries, education or local or national arts organisations.

 Previous students have gone on to find work at a diverse range of companies and have taken up roles such as photographer, curator, photo journalist, web designer and videographer.
 Others have used the transferable skills they developed through this course to fulfil roles in local government, teaching and entrepreneurship.

-Successful artists who have attended The Cass include Paddy Jolley, Sam Taylor-Wood, Suky Best and Leticia Valverdes.
+Successful artists who have studied at the School include Paddy Jolley, Sam Taylor-Wood, Suky Best and Leticia Valverdes.

 This degree is also excellent preparation for postgraduate study.

 Important information about this course

 We're committed to continuously improving our degree courses to ensure our students receive the best possible learning experience.
 Many of the courses in our School of Art, Architecture and Design are currently under review for 2023-24 entry.
 We encourage you to apply as outlined in the how to apply section of this page and if there are any changes to your course we will contact you.
 All universities review their courses regularly and this year we are strengthening our art, architecture and design courses to better reflect the needs of employers and ensure you're well-equipped for your future career.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.